Top Small Business Grants in California 2025

 SBA District Offices in California

 The U.S. Small Business Administration (SBA) is a federal agency that provides resources and support to small business owners.
+This may include startup business loans available through its 7(a) loan program.
 The SBA has six district offices in California:

 • SBA Fresno District Office.
-This SBA district serves California’s San Joaquin Valley and Central Coast.
-It’s centrally located in Fresno.
+This SBA district represents California’s San Joaquin Valley and Central Coast.
+The office is centrally located in Fresno.

 • SBA Los Angeles District Office.
 This SBA district serves three counties in southeastern California (Los Angeles, Santa Barbara, and Ventura).
 It’s located in Los Angeles.

 • SBA Orange County / Inland Empire District Office.
-This SBA district serves three southern California counties (Orange, San Bernardino, and Riverside).
-Depending on where you’re based, you can contact the main office in Santa Ana or the branch office in Palm Desert.
+This SBA district covers three southern California counties (Orange, San Bernardino, and Riverside).
+Depending on where you’re based, you may be served by the main office in Santa Ana or the branch office in Palm Desert.

 • SBA San Diego District Office.
 This SBA district serves the southernmost counties in California (San Diego and Imperial).
 It’s based in San Diego.